nih-cfde/usecases/use-cases/multi-compare-custodian.md

 layout: default
 title: NIH Compare across DCCs
 nav_order: 2
-parent: Summaries
+parent: Use Cases
 has_children: false
 ---

+# Explore data availability to build policy

 **Persona:** [Program Officer](../personas/program-officer).

 **Objective:** [Multiple DCC Comparison](../objectives/multi-dcc-comparison)

-### Explore data availability to build policy
+### Summary

 Betsy is a leader at the Common Fund, and wants to build summary tables of Common Fund assets for use in both tracking progress and for finding gaps that should be filled by future initiatives.
 She would like to use the CFDE dashboard